MappyKK/Palestinian-Land-Demographics-GIS-Automation/README.md

    Modifies certain attributes and field name to prepare for area calculations

    Excludes the Golan Heights

+   Fix Geometries

-2. Calculate the Area in square miles of each boundary
+3. Calculate the Area in square miles of each boundary

    Calculated Boundaries of Israel Proper, Area A, B, H1, H2, the Nature Reserve, Gaza Strip, East Jerusalem and Area C

-3. Calculate the total area of Palestinian land within each of the boundaries listed above
+4. Calculate the total area of Palestinian land within each of the boundaries listed above
-4. Calculate the percentage of the total area of Palestinian land within each of the boundaries
+5. Calculate the percentage of the total area of Palestinian land within each of the boundaries
-5. Create Pie charts illustrating the amount of land that Palestinians have developed and controlled in each of the the governorates in the West Bank
+6. Create Pie charts illustrating the amount of land that Palestinians have developed and controlled in each of the the governorates in the West Bank

 # Known Issues